SID SIMONS TALKS PISTACHIOS AND POETS

 Vfiles: Do you use the notes app?
 If so, what is your last note?

-Sid: All the time - my last note says Take a Pill and Go to Sleep which is a line from a Yung Lean song.
-I don’t know why I wrote that down but I am obsessed with him.
+Sid: All the time my last note says Take a Pill and Go to Sleep which is a line from a Yung Lean song.
+I don’t know why I wrote that down but I really liked that line.

 Vfiles: How long have you been listening to him?